judegomolina/ATP-Data-Storytelling/README.md

 * Wining Probability vs. Ranking Difference.
 * The Importance of the First Set.

-This dataset was taken from Kaggle and includes a "Metadata.txt" file giving a short description of the features,  you can find more information about the it in https://www.kaggle.com/jordangoblet/atp-tour-20002016 .
+This dataset was taken from Kaggle and includes a "Metadata.txt" file giving a short description of the features,  you can find more information about it in https://www.kaggle.com/jordangoblet/atp-tour-20002016 .

 ## Getting Started ##